seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 C/C++ source file information
 -----------------------------

-``llvm::Instruction`` provides easy access to metadata attached with an instruction.
+``llvm37::Instruction`` provides easy access to metadata attached with an instruction.
 One can extract line number information encoded in LLVM IR using ``Instruction::getMetadata()`` and ``DILocation::getLineNumber()``.